ConservationMetrics/gc-docs/docs/reference/integrated-tools/kobotoolbox/templates.md

 ## How to Use These Templates

 1. **Download** the XLS file for your chosen template

-2. **Review and customize** the questions to match your specific needs and context
+2. **Choose your customization approach:**

+   **Option A: Edit in KoboToolbox Form Builder**
+   - Upload the template to KoboToolbox as-is
+   - Use the visual form builder to review and customize questions, logic, and settings
+   - Deploy when ready

+   **Option B: Edit the XLS File Directly**
+   - Review and customize the XLS file offline (questions, logic, translations, etc.)
-3. **Upload** the modified XLS file to KoboToolbox or your preferred XLSForm platform
+   - Upload your customized XLS file to KoboToolbox or your preferred platform
+   - Deploy when ready

-4. **Test** the form thoroughly before deploying for data collection
+3. **Test** the form thoroughly before deploying for data collection

-5. **Train** your data collectors on the form structure and objectives
+4. **Train** your data collectors on the form structure and objectives

 ## Customization Guidelines